losizm/scamper/README.md

 ## Let's Scamper!

-As a quick introduction, the following two subsections provide examples on how to use the library.
-In particular, the first section builds and runs an HTTP server, and the next creates a client to send requests to it.
+As a quick introduction, two examples are presented here.

+The first creates, configures, and runs an HTTP server.
+The other uses an HTTP client to send requests to it.

 See also [Developer Guide](DeveloperGuide.md) for a systematic review of the library.

 ### HTTP Server

-First is an example of how to build and run an HTTP server.
+Here we build and run an HTTP server.
 It's a bit trite and only scratches the surface; however, it does capture the general programming style.

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global